triton-inference-server/server/docs/perf_analyzer.md

 - directory path: A path to a directory containing a binary file for each input, named the same as the input.
 Each binary file must contain the data required for that input for a batch-1 request.
 Each file should contain the raw binary representation of the input in row-major order.
 - file path: A path to a JSON file containing data to be used with every inference request.
 See the "Real Input Data" section for further details. --input-data can be provided multiple times with different file paths to specific multiple JSON files.

-For tensors with with STRING datatype there are additional options --string-length and --string-data that may be used in some cases (see --help for full documentation).
+For tensors with with STRING/BYTES datatype there are additional options --string-length and --string-data that may be used in some cases (see --help for full documentation).

 For models that support batching you can use the -b option to indicate the batch-size of the requests that perf_analyzer should send.
 For